4Culture Grants + Calls

 1 What Preservation Special Projects Funds

-This grant funds research, documentation, planning, education, and advocacy to promote the preservation of our historic places in King County, Washington.
+This grant funds research, documentation, planning, education, and advocacy to promote the preservation of historic places in King County, Washington.
 It is open to individuals, groups, and municipalities.
 Funds may be used to create printed or digital resources such as research reports, building or landscape assessments, landmark nominations, books, guides, brochures, recordings, or educational exhibits focused on the historic built environment.
 Funding may also be used to produce special events and programs that highlight our region’s historic places and encourage their preservation, such as advocacy initiatives, conferences, workshops, technical assistance programs, apprenticeship or training opportunities, guided tours, field schools and skill demonstrations.

-In 2022, 11 projects received funding, totaling $92,000 in support of historic preservation projects throughout King County.
-In 2023, $101,200 are available for Preservation Special Projects awards.
-Awards typically range from $1,000 to $15,000.
+In 2023, 13 projects received funding, totaling $92,000 in support of historic preservation projects throughout King County.
+In 2025, approximately $181,300 are available for Preservation Special Projects awards.
+Awards typically range from $2,000 to $15,000.

 Criteria